 “But strange as it may seem,” Phelps writes, “human greed being what it is, most of us make the mistake of asking for one donkey.
 Few ask too much.”

 This stands so true when it comes to investing in the stock market.

-An investor, in general, would rather sell a stock after it has gained 20-30% to avoid the regret of losing these gains.
+An investor, in general, would rather sell a stock after it has gained 20-30% to avoid the regret of losing these gains (I made that mistake frequently in my initial investing days).
 He rarely thinks he has a chance to make a fortune out of his stock market investments.